What is Human Performance…and being mindful of what causes potential errors?

 This serves us well until we become blind to potential errors in a situation.
 We need to be more mindful around what causes these errors, and mental health could be a very key issue to consider.

-At a simple level the approach around Human Performance is about getting us all to stop and think before we act – HIT THE PAUSE BUTTON – but also to be curious about the systems, culture and ways of working we have in place that can lead to errors arising.
+At a simple level the approach around Human Performance is about getting us all to stop and think before we act – HIT THE PAUSE BUTTON – but also to be curious about the systems, culture, mental attitude, and ways of working we have in place that can lead to errors arising.

 What role do errors play in good performance?

 We all make mistakes (around seven per hour if we take the statistics from Goldberg (The Blunder Book), and for good performance we need to be aware that errors happen.

 However, research has proven that 80% of human errors happen as a result of latent failings and errors in our organisations (INPO database 2008).
 In other words, on a certain day given certain conditions where a person is prone to making an error there are often a string of weaknesses already in the organisation that can create conditions for that error to happen.
 Consider supervision, design, procedures, culture, and mental attitude.

 What a lot of organisations don’t consider enough of, is the mental health and stress issues that employees might be faced with, and how this could impact on them delivering good performance at work.

 At Oakridge we have developed programmes that help attendees: